philipposgate/springbootk8sdemo/README.md

 ## BASIC USAGE

-Build and deploy the app with the following commands...
+Build the app with the following commands...

 ```
 ./gradlew clean build
 ./gradlew bootBuildImage
 ```

-...then run it in kubernetes with:
+...then deploy it in kubernetes with:
 ```
 kubectl apply -f kubernetes/deployment.yaml
 ```